ekohsystem/Builderplan/README.md

-#  DevOps Project - Docker Build & Push Action
+#  DevOps Project - Publishing images to Docker Hub

-This is a test project to explore GitHub Action
+This is a test project to explore GitHub Action - Build & Push Action

 # Goal :
 Builds a Docker image and pushes it to the Cloud-hosted Docker registry (i.e. Docker Hub)